Why Are Rats In Your Kitchen?

 Faulty Drains or Uncapped Gullies and Soil Pipes

 By far the most common point of entry.
-Your very first check should be drain inspection to establish if you have a direct entry point from the main sewer.
+Your very first check should be a rat related drain inspection to establish if you have a direct entry point from the main sewer.

 Groceries and Deliveries